Article Information Updated April 2025.

 Additionally, leverage optimizable and visually engaging content options like A+, Premium A+, Brand Stories, and Amazon Stores to significantly improve conversion rates by offering a more immersive shopping experience.” - Debra Bettinger, Content Optimization Manager

-The reality is technology is ever expanding.
-As 2023 was the year of AI, machines are doing more and more to connect with and understand the humans around them.
+The reality is technology is ever-expanding.
+Machines are doing more to connect with and understand the humans around them.
 As brands, you need to do the work to allow these machines to represent you and get in front of potential buyers.
-As an ecommerce omnichannel accelerator it’s our job to do the hard stuff – create optimized listings that machines can translate, and buyers can resonate with.
+As an ecommerce omni-channel accelerator it’s our job to do the hard stuff – create optimized listings that machines can translate, and buyers can resonate with.